gekko3622/87-88-Fiero-Splice-In-Headlight-Controller/README.md

 **2. Gerber Files (For Production)**
 - These are the files that must be provided to a fabricator to produce a PCB.\
+  **VERY IMPORTANT:** This PCB MUST be produced with 2 Oz copper weight in order to meet power handling requirements.\
-  The provided gerber files will produce an exact copy of the PCB installed in my own car.
+  The provided gerber files will produce an electrically identical copy of the PCB installed in my own car.

   The provided Zip file can be directly submitted to a fabricator and contains all of the other individual files in this folder.

 **3. KiCad Project Files**
 - These are my original KiCad 8.0 project files.\